For children to get the right support in school it’s important their individual needs are known and understood.

 Professionals assessing your child may observe them in class, speak to their teachers and review their work.
 They may also involve parents and carers at this stage.

-If you think your child may need extra help at school, the first thing to do is discuss your concerns with their teacher or the support for learning teacher.
+If you think your child may need extra help at school, the first thing to do is to talk to their class or support for learning teacher or if they are in secondary school their guidance teacher.
 They may already be aware of your child’s needs and be providing suitable support.
 If not, you should talk to them about the available options for assessing your child.
 They may suggest that a professional, such as an educational psychologist, observes your child in class, speaks to their teachers or reviews their work.
 Everyone supporting your child should involve you and consider your views as part of any assessments.

 Ask the school in the first instance.
 It can be helpful to put your request in writing to a senior teacher such or a deputy or head teacher or the support for learning teacher, or ask at a planning meeting.